quitedensepoint/gazette/readme.md

 Save the file, restart Apache and your app should be good to go at http://gazette.localhost

+## Laravel Tutorials
+I'll be frank, the documentation at the laravel.com website is pretty ordinary.
+It tells you how to do things, without telling why you are doing it.
+Enter http://laracasts.com - this will give beginners plenty of guidance.

 ## Database
 The database configuration file at *config/database.php* contains an array of configuration that determine what databases we will be connecting to for the application.
 By default, the application will  use the default connection, which is the **gazette** connection.
 The array also contains other configurations for connecting to the **wwii** and **wwiionline** databases, which we will need to do.